jacksluong/barnata/README.md

 ## Uninstall

 The best way to uninstall is through the Uninstall button in the Preferences window.
-Uninstalling through Homebrew will result in an orphaned "not found" entry in Login Items.
+Uninstalling through Homebrew will result in an orphaned entry in Login Items.

 ## License